markmeeus/MarcelloDB/README.md

 #Enumerating a collection

 A collection exposes an All property which implements IEnumerable.
-You can use it iterate all objects in the collection, and of course use Linq on it.
+You can use it to iterate all objects in the collection, and of course use Linq on it.
 (Note that when using Linq, it is still enumerating the collection)
 ```cs
 foreach(var book in bookCollection.All){}